To search: Bing or Google?

-I have the simple routine of using one.
-If browsing with Chrome, then searching using Google, if with IE / Edge, then Bing.
-I’ll then work through the search results. ~What if I end up on the fourth or fifth page but not found what I was looking for?
-Then I’ll copy and paste my query into the other search engine and start again.
+I have the simple routine of using one – usually Google if I happen to be browsing with Chrome, usually Bing if browsing with IE / Edge.
+I’ll then work through the search results and if I end up on the fourth or fifth page but not found what I was looking for I’ll copy and paste my query into the other search engine and start again.

 How have things gone?

 The number of times I’ve started with Google, failed, then switched to Bing – a few.

 The number of times I’ve started with Bing, failed, then switched to Google – frequently.

 So for me searching using Google has vastly outperformed searching using Bing.
 I can’t say I’ve noticed any particular pattern across search areas or subjects, just that I switch from Google to Bing far fewer times than from Bing to Google.
 I’m quite happy to continue on with my routine for the foreseeable future, however should Bing improve in its results quality then I will happily switch to it as my first choice, but at the moment Google rules.

 (It’s one thing to take Google as a verb and give it its past participle of googled, but then to take Bing and make that binged gives it a somewhat different meaning!)